Skip to main content

 Trying to use the default distributor must always be done from a user view (an Activity on Android), as the user may need to select it manually.
 They may need to select it if they don’t have any default, or, on Android, if it’s the first time they select their default distributor.

-When the user has a default or a single distributor, this operation is transparent to the user.
+When the user has set a default distributor, this operation is transparent to the user.

 When the user has many distributors but hasn’t selected a default yet, the operation will need a screen to select one.
 Informing the user about the incoming OS screen helps them to understand why they are selecting an application.